micmejia/bible-dump/AMPC/Luke/Luke 5.md

 One of those days, as He was teaching, there were Pharisees and teachers of the Law sitting by, who had come from every village _and_ town of Galilee and Judea and from Jerusalem.
-And the power of the Lord was [present] with Him to heal [^g]_them_.
+And the power of the Lord was [present] with Him to heal _them_.